Jaime Araya Guerrero

 Jaime Rafael Ricardo Araya Guerrero (born 4 February 1976) is a Chilean lawyer and independent politician aligned with the center-left Party for Democracy (PPD).

-Since March 2022, he has served as a Member of the Chamber of Deputies of Chile, representing 3rd District of the Antofagasta Region.
-Although officially unaffiliated with any party, he currently leads the PPD's parliamentary caucus in the lower house.
+Since March 2022, he has served as a Member of the Chamber of Deputies of Chile, representing the 3rd District of the Antofagasta Region.
+Although officially unaffiliated with any party, he currently leads the parliamentary caucus of the Party for Democracy (PPD) in the lower house.

 Prior to his election to Congress, Araya served two terms as a municipal councillor in Antofagasta and briefly held the post of acting mayor in 2012.
 A graduate of the University of Antofagasta's law program, he has focused his legislative work on environmental protection, citizen security, and institutional reform.

 He has chaired several parliamentary commissions, including those investigating organized crime and corruption in public-private partnerships, and is noted for his vocal stance on strengthening Chile's northern border to combat transnational criminal networks.

 Early life

 Born into a politically active family, Araya is the son of former mayor and deputy Pedro Araya Ortiz and Juana Amelia Guerrero Yáñez, and brother of current Senator Pedro Araya Guerrero.

 He completed his primary and secondary education at Liceo San Luis in Antofagasta before earning a law degree from the University of Antofagasta in 2006.

 His thesis focused on the legal framework governing business organizations in Chile.
-He was admitted to practice law before the Supreme Court on October 8, 2007.
+He was admitted to practice law before the Supreme Court on 8 October 2007.

 Political career

 Originating from a background linked to the Christian Democratic Party, Araya ran unsuccessfully for mayor of Antofagasta in 2004.

-He later began his political journey as an independent municipal councillor in 2008, winning re-election in 2012 with around 13.6% of the vote.
+He later began his political career as an independent municipal councillor in 2008, winning re-election in 2012 with around 13.6% of the vote.
 In November 2012, he was appointed acting Mayor of Antofagasta by the council following the resignation of the sitting mayor, a role he held until December of that year.

 He ran again for mayor in 2016 but was defeated.

-In the 2017 parliamentary elections, Araya ran as an independent on a PPD-backed ticket but did not win a seat, obtaining 5.54% of the vote.
+In the 2017 parliamentary elections, Araya ran as an independent on a PPD-backed ticket but was not elected, obtaining 5.54% of the vote.

 He later served briefly as director of community development in Antofagasta in early 2021.
-In November of that year, he was successfully elected as deputy for District 3, receiving 11,645 votes (6.39%) on the Nuevo Pacto Social list representing the PPD.
+In the 2021 parliamentary elections, he was elected as deputy for District 3, receiving 11,645 votes (6.39%) on the Nuevo Pacto Social list representing the Party for Democracy.

-In parliament, Araya joined the permanent committees on Environment & Natural Resources and Citizen Security.
-He also participated in several special investigative commissions: on macro-zone Northern crime (which he presided over), political pardons, misuse of public funds by private entities, water rights in Ñuble and Biobío, ProCultura Foundation, and health care waiting lists.
+In parliament, Araya joined the permanent committees on Environment and Natural Resources and Citizen Security.
+He also participated in several special investigative commissions, including those on organized crime in the northern macro-zone (which he chaired), political pardons, misuse of public funds by private entities, water rights in the Ñuble Region and Biobío Region, the ProCultura Foundation, and health care waiting lists.

-He led inquiries related to constitutional accusations against former Foreign Minister Andrés Allamand –May 2022– and Interior Minister Carolina Tohá –October 2024–.
+He led inquiries related to impeachments against former Foreign Minister Andrés Allamand (May 2022) and Interior Minister Carolina Tohá (October 2024).